find cheat sheet

 find / -name "*conf" -mtime 7

-Filters exampleuser user’s home directory for files with names that end with the characters conf and have been modified in the previous 3 days:
+home directory for files with names that end with the

 find ~exampleuser/ -name "*conf" -mtime 3

-Find and Act
+Find and Print

-Searches for python files and then runs grep for “future_state”:
+Search for python files and then run grep for “future_state”:

 find . -type f -name '*.py' -exec grep 'future_state' '{}' +